Documentation

 In that case segments need to be very explicitly contain the user traits and should always be included.

 But it is important to know that system opt-outs can still happen, e.g. caused by the so-called list-unsubscribe-header.
 There needs to be a workaround to process these cases in place or these users are opted out forever, even after trying to opt in again.
-Only using the system functionalities will reverse it (see (Re)Opt In).
+Only using the system functionalities will reverse it (see ).